willnet/refile_cdn_switcher/README.md

 # RefileCdnSwitcher

 If you use refile and have to deal with sensitive file, you can use [Authentication](https://github.com/refile/refile#authentication).
-But if you use CDN(you should use CDN), users enable bypass it.
+But if you use CDN(you should use CDN), users can bypass it.

-RefileCdnSwitcher disable CDN by default.
+RefileCdnSwitcher disable CDN by default and enable it selectively.

 ## Installation